meurissemax/vsop-compiler/README.md

 make install-tools
 ```

-To get a compiled version of the compiler, just do :
+To get a executable version of the compiler, just do :

 ```bash
 make vsopc